jli615/lebron/README.md

 ![image](https://user-images.githubusercontent.com/72889343/132117156-0f60a091-656d-4275-9697-0263e887557e.png)
 Added by Rohan N. Allows user to navigate through each of the contributors jouranls that are embedded on their respective pages

-### Genisis Video
+### Genesis Video
 ![image](https://user-images.githubusercontent.com/72889343/132117779-26fc479b-792e-4f08-ba87-b7b8c96e0ce6.png)
-Created and added onto website by Rohan N. You can find this video in the nav bar section called "About Us", named Genisis U2.
+Created and added onto website by Rohan N. You can find this video in the nav bar section called "About Us", named Genesis U2.

 **_end PBL 1-2, plus Unit 2_**